 GODWIN-AUSTEN, Henry Haversham (until 1854 H. H. Austen).
-Devon 6.7.1834 — 2.12.1923.
+Teignmouth, Devon 6.7.1834 — Godalming, Surrey 2.12.1923.
 British Colonial Officer and Scientist in India.
-Son of Robert A. C. G.-A., a geologist, and Maria Godwin.
-Educated at Sandhurst, entered the army in 1851 and served in the second Burmese war.
+Son of Robert A. C. Austen (later G.-A.), a geologist, and Maria Godwin.
+After school at Guildford he went in 1848 to Sandhurst.
+Entered the army in 1851, went to India and served in the second Burmese war.
 In 1857 joined the Trigonometrical Survey of India, surveyed large tracts in the Himalayas.
+In 1860 mapped Baltistan.
 In 1864 on special duty with Bhutan Field Force.
-Retired in 1877.
-Lieutenant-colonel.
+In 1866-76 in Assam.
+Retired because of health problems in 1877 as Lieutenant-Colonel.
 Three times married: 1858 Kudikji (d.
-1860?), an Indian Muslim lady, one son, 1861 Pauline Plowden (d.
-1871), one son, 1881 Jessie Robinson (d.
+1860?), a Kashmiri Muslim lady, one son, 1861 Pauline Plowden (d.
+1871), two sona (one died soon), 1881 Jessie Robinson (d.
 1913).
-An eager mountaineer (hence Mt.
-Godwin-Austen).
+An eager mountaineer (hence the name Mt.
+Godwin-Austen for K2).
 Personally interested in Buddhism.

 – Birds of Assam.
 1870-78; On the Land and Freshwater Mollusca of British India.
 1-3.
 L. 1882-99; with W. T. Blanford, Mollusca: Testacellidae and Zonitidae.
 The Fauna of Br.
 India.
 1908.

-Sources: Buckland, Dictionary; long account in Who Was Who 1916–1928; Wikipedia with photo.
+Sources: Buckland, Dictionary; *B.B.W., Journal of Molluscan Studies 16, 1924, 82f.; long account in Who Was Who 1916–1928; Wikipedia with photo.